AdarshRazor/Skill-Development/MERN/README.md

 ## Troubleshooting

-Q. 'nodemon' is not recognized as an internal or external command
+Q. 'nodemon' is not recognized as an internal or external command <br>
 A. npm install -g nodemon